GlyRAG: Context-Aware Retrieval-Augmented Framework for Blood Glucose Forecasting: Materials and Methods

 \subsection{Framework Overview}

 As shown in \figref{architecture}, GlyRAG consists of three main components: (1) an LLM-based context generator that produces textual descriptions of glucose dynamics such as rising trends, sharp drops, or oscillations, (2) a multimodal transformer (MMT) encoder that fuses context and time-series representations through cross-attention with alignment constraints, and (3) a retrieval-augmented forecasting module that leverages similar historical patterns during inference.
 An overview of our framework—from CGM windowing and LLM‑based contextualization to retrieval‑augmented multimodal forecasting and behavioral feedback—is shown in \figref{method}, and the internal architecture of the multimodal encoder and retrieval adapter is detailed in \figref{architecture}.
+Here, the term contextualization agent refers only to the LLM module that converts an observed CGM window into a morphology-aware summary.
+GlyRAG does not perform autonomous treatment planning, insulin/carbohydrate recommendations, or closed-loop decision-making; its output remains a glucose forecast.